ibm-cloud-docs/vmwaresolutions/vmonic/signing_softlayer_account.md

   years:  2016, 2017

-lastupdated: "2017-06-29"
+lastupdated: "2017-10-03"

 ---

-# Signing up for a SoftLayer account
+# Signing up for a Bluemix Infrastructure account

-To sign up for a SoftLayer® account, upgrade your Bluemix account to a Pay-As-You-Go account.
+To sign up for an IBM® Bluemix Infrastructure (SoftLayer) account, upgrade your Bluemix account to a Pay-As-You-Go account.

 ## Procedure